Transfer of Credit

 Credits transfer applied to Oregon’s Teacher Standards and Practices commission licensure concentrations (nondegree) may be exempt from the restrictions described above.
 However, students enrolled in licensure or endorsement only programs must earn at least six semester hours of credit through a program at Lewis & Clark in order to be recommended by Lewis & Clark to the licensing agency or organization.
 Students should consult the appropriate adviser.

-To petition for transfer credit a student should complete the Petition for Transfer Credit form and submit it to their Academic Advisor or Academic Department for consideration.
+To petition for transfer credit a student should complete the Request for Transfer Credit form and submit it to their Program Director for consideration.